tulibraries/tul_cob/doc/deployment-process.md

 ### QA Deployments
-* Deployments to the QA environment are triggered automatically by the CI service whenever a PR is merged to the master branch.
+* Deployments to the QA environment are triggered automatically by the CI service whenever a PR is merged to the main branch.

 ### Stage Deployments
 * Stage deployments are triggered automatically by the CI service [when a new release